 - Clinical examination: before and 30 minutes after the first feed of phase II, then every hour for 12h, then every 3h for the next 36 hours, and finally 3 times daily for 10 days.
 The parameters monitored were the following: heart rate, respiratory rate, temperature, presence of urticaria, signs of itching (skin lesions, etc.), colic and diarrhoea.

-- Laboratory parameters: the first day of phase II, before the feed, and at 6 and 12h after, urea, lactate, haematocrit.
+- Laboratory parameters: the first day of phase II, before the feed, and at 6 and 12h after measuring urea, lactate, haematocrit.
 The following day, 1h after the feed, analysis for an acute inflammatory phase protein the SAA (serum amyloid A).

-The results of the two blood tests carried out during phase I are presented in the table on the right:
+The results of the two blood tests carried out during phase I are presented in the table:

 Blood test n°1: 6 ponies out of 17 (35%) were tested positive, and three of them for more than one allergen.